Scotland during the Roman Empire

 The history of the period is complex and not well-documented.
 The province of Valentia, for instance, may have been the lands between the two Roman walls, or the territory around and south of Hadrian's Wall, or Roman Wales.
-Romans held most of their Caledonian territory only a little over 40 years; they probably only held Scottish land for about 80 years.
+Romans held most of their Caledonian territory only a little over 40 years; they probably only held land in present-day Scotland for about 80 years.
 Some Scottish historians such as Alistair Moffat maintain Roman influence was inconsequential.
-Despite grandiose claims made by an 18th-century forged manuscript, it is now believed that the Romans at no point controlled even half of present-day Scotland and that Roman legions ceased to affect the area after around 211.
+Despite grandiose claims made by an eighteenth-century forged manuscript, it is now believed that the Romans at no point controlled even half of present-day Scotland and that Roman legions ceased to affect the area after around 211.

-"Scots" and "Scotland" proper would not emerge as unified ideas until centuries later.
-In fact, the Roman Empire influenced every part of Scotland during the period: by the time of the End of Roman rule in Britain around 410, the various Iron Age tribes native to the area had united as, or fallen under the control of, the Picts, while the southern half of the country was overrun by tribes of Romanized Britons.
-The Scoti (Gaelic Irish raiders) who would give Scotland its English name, had begun to settle along the west coast.
-All three groups may have been involved in the Great Conspiracy that overran Roman Britain in 367.
+"Scots" and "Scotland" proper would not emerge as unified ideas until the eighth century.
+In fact, the Roman Empire influenced every part of Scotland during the period: by the time of the End of Roman rule in Britannia around 410, the various Iron Age tribes native to the area had united as, or fallen under the control of, the Picts, while the southern half of the country was overrun by tribes of Romanized Britons.
+The Scoti (Gaelic Irish raiders who would give Scotland its Anglicised name) had begun to settle along the west coast.
+All three groups may have been involved in the Great Conspiracy that overran Roman Britannia in 367.
 The era saw the emergence of the earliest historical accounts of the natives.
 The most enduring legacies of Rome, however, were Christianity and literacy, both of which arrived indirectly via Irish missionaries.